What is accreditation?

 The programs were accredited and in November 2018 and the CDAC advised of areas for improvement with recommendations within the DDS, ITD and the OMFS programs.
 No recommendations were provided for the Graduate Orthodontics Program.

-Subsequently, in 2019, the General Practice Residency (GPR) program underwent an accreditation process, also led by the CDAC.
+In 2019, the General Practice Residency (GPR) program underwent an accreditation process, also led by the CDAC.
+It was accredited with reporting requirements.

 For more information about accreditation contact: